alextanhongpin/ideas/README.md

 Look into how to solve stable marriage problems and test it on timetable allocation, dorm room allocation to students, candidates and hirers application and ...finding best dating partner.
 Wiki link [here](https://en.wikipedia.org/wiki/Stable_marriage_problem).

+Solution in several languages can be found [here](https://github.com/alextanhongpin/stable-marriage-problem).

 ## Basic and advanced algorithms